NotJustSid/blog/_posts/2021-07-22-the-mathematical-search-for-work.md

 # Thank You!

 Phew!
 That was a lot!
 If you're reading this, thanks a bunch for sticking around.
-This was a long one, and I don't expect you to read it all in one go.
+This was a long one, and I appreciate you for reading all of this.
 I am not sure how many people read my blog posts and for how long, but it does mean a lot if you've read this far because this took a lot of *work* (alright that's the last pun I promise).

 In conclusion,